 Flexor carpi radialis (FCR) originates at the medial humeral epicondyle and inserts to trapezium, second metacarpal, and third metacarpal.
 FCR acts to flex and radially deviate the wrist.

 Flexor pollicis brevis (FPB) has a deep and superficial head.
-Deep head originates at second metacarpal, while superficial head originates at transverse carpal ligament and trapezium.
-These insert to the lateral base of proximal phalanx of the first digit and act to flex the MCP.
+The deep head originates at the second metacarpal, while the superficial head originates at the transverse carpal ligament and trapezium.
+These insert to the lateral base of the proximal phalanx of the first digit and act to flex the MCP.

 Flexor pollicis longus (FPL) is the primary flexor of the first digit, originating from the volar interosseous membrane and radius.
 It inserts to the base of the distal phalanx.

-Adductor pollicis has two heads, an oblique and transverse.
+The Adductor pollicis has two heads, an oblique and transverse.
 The oblique head originates at the capitate, second, and third metacarpals.
-The transverse head originates at distal half of third metacarpal shaft.
-These both insert to the medial base of thumb proximal phalanx and act to adduct first digit.
+The transverse head originates at the distal half of the third metacarpal shaft.
+These both insert to the medial base of the thumb proximal phalanx and act to adduct the first digit.

-Abductor digiti minimi (ADM) acts to abduct the fifth digit and has been found to originate at the pisiform, piso-hamate ligament and flexor carpi ulnaris.
-It inserts to the ulnar aspect of proximal phalangeal base and extensor apparatus of the fifth digit.
+Abductor digiti minimi (ADM) acts to abduct the fifth digit and has been found to originate at the pisiform, piso-hamate ligament, and flexor carpi ulnaris.
+It inserts to the ulnar aspect of the proximal phalangeal base and extensor apparatus of the fifth digit.